rickellis/AURIC/README.md

 # AURIC
 Minimalist AUR package manager

-AURIC is mostly just __[vam](https://github.com/calebabutler/vam)__ with a pretty face, better search results, more error trapping, makepkg support, JSON parsing using either jq or jshon, and a few additional features.
-Caleb Butler does an excellent job of describing the concept at the above link.
+AURIC is mostly just __[vam](https://github.com/calebabutler/vam)__ with a pretty interface, color-formatted search results, better error trapping, package installation (via makepkg), JSON parsing using either jq or jshon, and a few additional features.
+Caleb Butler does an excellent job of describing the concept at the above link and making a case for using git pulls to manage AUR packages.
 His script is bare bones, so I built it into something I'd want to use.

 The name AURIC is a play on two words: AUR and Rick.
 It's also the name of the main antagonist in the James Bond film Goldfinger.